Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 # Algorithm and metrics

-The factors influencing whether or not a post is choosen to be voted on _must be measureable_.
+The factors influencing whether or not a post is choosen to be voted on _must be measureable_, and not abstract, as they may exist in our own personal reasoning.
 These measurements are called **metrics**.

-Metrics are facts of the Steem posts and environment, such as word count, number of votes already cast, whether the author is followed, etc.
+A metric is a transformation of the facts (i.e. data) of the Steem posts and environment, such as word count, number of votes already cast, whether the author is followed, etc. into a value which can be used independently of the data, and exists in form which renders disparate data usable by the same set of operations.
+We transform any data into numeric values for simplicity of score calculation.

 The **algorithm** is a customizable process which each user can tweak to make their own bot curate as they would like it to curation.
 It is intended to be an approximate model of how you usually vote.

-Most strategic metrics are simply readable from the API, but cultural metrics are harder to quantify, necessarily requiring the use of Natural Language Processing (NLP) and other tools.
+Most strategic metrics are simply readable from the API, but cultural metrics are harder to quantify, necessarily requiring the use of Natural Language Processing (NLP).

 ### Metrics

+Some metrics use data directly where it is already numeric, such as the number of words in a post, the number of votes, etc.

-Each metric must be either numeric or boolean (true or false).
-Numeric metrics are values like the number of words in a post, the number of votes, the .
-Boolean metrics come from questions like "Does the user follow the author of this post?".
+Since each metric must be numeric, we will give boolean assign boolean values ```0``` if false and ```1``` if true.
+Boolean metrics come from questions like "Does the user follow the author of this post?"

-The actual metrics used are detailed below.
+The actual metrics used are detailed at the end of this document.

 ### Algorithm

-The algorithm combines metrics into a single score using metric values at a certain weight (i.e. multiplication factor) and optionally within a certain range.
-It is also useful to add some conditions to the algorithm in general.
+The algorithm combines metrics into a single score using metric values at a certain weight (i.e. multiplication factor) and optionally _within_ a certain range.

 The weights scale metric values in order to change the contributing effect of a metric.
-They can also be used to make a  value more reasonable.
+They can also be used to make a  value more (or even less!) reasonable.

-Bounding a metric value to a range also makes the value more reasonable.
+Bounding a metric value _within_ a range can also makes the value more reasonable.
 You may want to cap the word count having an effect on a increasing the overall score at 2000 words for example.

 #### Polynomial